Ursa Major (excavator)

 The Ursa Major (lit.
 Great Bear) at Black Thunder Coal Mine, Wyoming, is the largest dragline excavator currently in use in North America and the third largest ever built.
 It is a Bucyrus-Erie 2570WS model and cost US$50 million.
 The Ursa Major was one of five large walking draglines operated at Black Thunder, with the next two largest in the dragline fleet being Thor, a B-E 1570W - which has a 97.5 m boom and a 69 m3 bucket - and Walking Stick, a B-E 1300W with a 92 m boom and a 34 m3 bucket.

+Specifications

 Its bucket is 160 cuyd, and it has a 360 foot boom.
 It weighs 14.7 e6lb.

 History

 Shortly before the scrapping of Big Muskie in 1999, the largest dragline ever built, construction of another ultraheavy dragline excavator commenced.
 Although not as large as the Big Muskie, the Ursa Major was still a large and substantial excavator.

 It first began operation around early 2001, the 160 cuyd bucket which was newly cast at the time, was delivered at Black Thunder Mine.
 Operation to deliver the 165,000 pound bucket (82.5 tons) Bucyrus had to obtain special permits for an overweight and oversized load for it to be permissible to be transported.
 The company also had to check with the power company to make sure it won't hit any power lines on the way to the mine.